Audience

 - must not take further action to deal with the complaint unless requested to do so by the nominated person or another agency that is investigating or managing the investigation of the complaint.

-The Director, Intake, Referrals and Partnerships will assist the DDG PICS in assessing whether the complaint involves, or may involve corrupt conduct, including requesting further information from the complainant to assist in the assessment of the complaint.
-Further information cannot be sought from an anonymous complainant and will not be sought from a person who states they do not want to be contacted with respect to the complaint.
+Integrity unit will assist the DDG CS in assessing whether the complaint involves, or may involve corrupt conduct, misconduct or reportable conduct.
+This may include requesting further information from the complainant to assist in the assessment of the complaint.
+It is important to note that if a complaint is submitted anonymously and no contact details are provided, further information cannot be sought from an anonymous complainant.
+Additionally, if a person states they do not want to be contacted regarding the complaint, further information will not be sought from them.
+This may impact the progression of the complaint.

 - must consider human rights and document their assessment of whether the complaint engages or limits any human rights by examining the following questions: